Blog

 • Role-based access control — users only see data they’re authorised to access

-• Data isolation — each deanery operates in a completely separate environment
+• Data isolation — each organisation operates in a completely separate environment

-• Data export and deletion — available at any time
+• Subject access requests, data export, and full erasure — supported at any time

 Data protection isn’t an afterthought.
 It’s a core design principle.